Headway Client Privacy Notice

 The full version of the Headway policy on Data Protection lists all the possible reasons we might give your information to another person without your permission.

-You can use the form at the end of this document to make a request for a copy of your information or to have it corrected or deleted.
-We will deal with that request within one month of your request.
+You can use this form to make a request for a copy of your information, for it to be corrected or erased.
+We will comply with that within one month of receiving it.

 Yes.
 If you are not happy with an aspect of our Data Protection Policy, you can make a complaint to Headway, by contacting us at